riboflavin/test-framer-sync/alternatives/granola.md

 Free unlimited recording and transcription.
 Good accuracy.
 Initially Zoom-only but expanding.
 Works well for non-English.

 **Fireflies**
 Bot joins any platform. $10/mo.
 Good summaries but accuracy around 90%.
-Lots of integrations but UI feels busy.
+Lots of integrations but UI can be busy.

 **Krisp**
 $8/mo.
 Runs in background for any call.
 Does noise cancellation plus transcription.
 Light on features but works everywhere.